 To obtain your full motorcycle licence you MUST pass a motorcycle theory test and then a practical test.

-Law MV(DL)R regs 16 & 68

-A1 motorcycle licence: At age 17 or over, you take a test on a motorcycle without sidecar of between 120 and 125 cc.
+Law MV(DL)R regs 16 & 68 without sidecar of between 120 and 125 cc.
 If you pass you may ride a motorcycle up to 125 cc with power output up to 11 kW, or a motor tricycle with power not exceeding 15 kW.